Foreign Cattle Market: The Metropolitan Cattle Market

 For live cattle, the new Metropolitan Cattle Market was in Copenhagen Fields, Islington.

 A growing population and increasing money wages created a demand for more meat.
 The British farming industry, protected from competition, could not satisfy the demand.
 In 1842-6 the Conservative government of Sir Robert Peel—as in its repeal of the Corn Laws—had legislated to allow all foreign cattle to be imported duty free.
 It was the beginning of the free trade era ("the first globalisation").

 By railway the Metropolitan Cattle Market received livestock not only from most parts of Great Britain and Ireland, but increasingly from the Continent.
 John Gamgee, a veterinary scientist, warned that free trade in animals was dangerous because it would import diseases—had already done so.
 But the commercial interests were too powerful, and the trade continued.

-As European rail links improved, these cattle came from as far away as the plains of Hungary and, eventually, Russia.
+As European rail links improved, live cattle came from as far away as the plains of Hungary and, eventually, Russia.
 That country had never been free from cattle plague (rinderpest), an infectious disease highly mortal to immunologically naïve cattle.
 It got into the Metropolitan Cattle Market and rapidly spread to most parts of Great Britain.